How Total Organic Carbon Analysis Works & How We Save You Time & Money

 TOC Analyzer Processes, Techniques, & Price

-TOC analyzers are instruments that measure the total amount of carbon in a sample.
+Total Organic Carbon analyzers are instruments that measure TOC in a sample.
 Almost all of them track CO2 formation both when organic carbon is oxidized and when inorganic carbon is acidified.
-The specifics of the oxidation and acidification will vary depending on the environment of the sample, the concentration of organic carbon, and the testing parameters.
+The specifics of the oxidation and acidification will vary depending on the environment of the sample, the concentration of TOC, and the testing parameters.
 Oxidation is achieved either through Pt-catalyzed combustion, or UV/persulfate.
 After oxidation has occurred, a detector, either a conductivity cell or a non-dispersive infrared cell, then measures the amount of CO2 that has formed.
-Measuring organic CO2 through acidification occurs by first flushing the inorganic carbon out of the sample with either helium or nitrogen and then measuring the remaining non-purgeable organic carbons or NPOC.
-A TOC analyzer can be described as being either one of two types: combustion analyzers and chemical oxidation analyzers.
+Detecting organic carbon through acidification occurs by first flushing the inorganic carbon out of the sample with either helium or nitrogen and then measuring the remaining organic carbons.
+TOC analyzers can be organized into one of two types: combustion analyzers and chemical oxidation analyzers.

-Total organic carbon combustion analysis is done after half of the sample is put into a chamber where it is acidified and half is put into a combustion chamber.
-In the acidified solution a detector is able to measure organic carbons due to a chemical reaction that converts all of the inorganic carbon into CO2.
+TOC combustion analysis is done after half of the sample is put into a chamber where it is acidified and half is put into a combustion chamber.
+In the acidified solution a detector can measure organic carbons due to a chemical reaction that converts all of the inorganic carbon into CO2.
 In the combustion chamber, the temperature is raised to 600-700 °C and all of the carbon in the sample reacts with the ambient oxygen to form CO2.
-After it is cooled, a detector then is able to measure the organic carbon.
+After it is cooled, a detector measures the organic carbon.

-In chemical oxidation total CO2 analyzers, the sample is put into a chamber with phosphoric acid and later persulfate.
+In chemical oxidation TOC analysis, the sample is put into a chamber with phosphoric acid and later persulfate.
 The analysis phase begins by acidifying and purging the inorganic carbon from the solution, removing it.
 Persulfate is then added and a mercury vapor lamp is used to strike the material with UV light or it is heated by an external source.
 This excitation causes the remaining carbon in the sample to react with the persulfate that forms, resulting in CO2.
 The carbon is then analyzed by running the solution through a membrane and observing the change in its conductivity.
 This change can then be used to determine the amount of CO2 present.
-NDIR detectors are also sometimes used as well.
+NDIR detectors are often used as well.

 We Offer Total Organic Carbon Instrument Leases to Fit Every Need